Giant Sequoias & Museum

 - Explore the ecology and natural history of the park through interactive exhibits.

-- Take an educational nature walk on one of the park’s many interpretive forest trails leading out from the museum.
+- Take an easy one-mile stroll around beautiful Round Meadow.
+Trailside exhibits help tell the story of the park.
+This is just one of the park’s many interpretive forest trails leading out from the museum.

 Hours of Operation: